!

 It takes great courage to disclose experiences of sexual harassment or misconduct.
 Everyone who has experienced this deserves to be listened to, supported and believed.
 What has happened is not your fault and you are not alone.
 Your safety and wellbeing are the most important thing right now.

-Use the Report and Support system to report a sexual harassment or misconduct incident to the University of St Andrews.
+Use the Report and Support system to make a submission for a sexual harassment or misconduct incident to the University of St Andrews.
 You can choose to do this anonymously or you can request support from an adviser

 Support